google/flatbuffers/docs/source/JavaUsage.md

     Monster.addTest4(fbb, test4s);
     int mon = Monster.endMonster(fbb);

-As you can see, the Java code for tables does not use a convenient `createMonster` call like the C++ code.
+For some simpler types, you can use a convenient `create` function call that allows you to construct tables in one function call.
+This example definition however contains an inline struct field, so we have to create the table manually.
 This is to create the buffer without using temporary object allocation.

 It's important to understand that fields that are structs are inline (like `Vec3` above), and MUST thus be created between the start and end calls of